-As the saying goes, “there’s a time and a place for everything.”
-Fortunately, the time for the cloud is now, and the place is virtually everywhere (no pun intended) since most businesses have already sampled if not fully embraced web-based service delivery platforms.
-A recent CompTIA report found that nearly half of all companies reported that a significant portion (31% or more) of their IT systems are in the cloud at this time ̶ and the future adoption trends look quite strong.
+As the saying goes, “there’s a time and a place for everything”.
+Fortunately, the time for the cloud is now and the place is virtually everywhere (no pun intended) since most businesses have already sampled if not fully embraced web-based service delivery platforms.
+A recent CompTIA report found that nearly half of all companies reported that a significant portion (31% or more) of their IT systems are in the cloud at this time and future adoption trends look quite strong.

 As with any evolution in business or technology revolution, a certain portion of the community will hold out as long as possible.
 Change is disruptive.
 Innovation and transformation often require organizations to make certain investments and almost always force management teams to shift from their status quo.

 Cloud is one of those disruptors.
 Fortunately, as the growing number of companies utilizing those platforms can attest, the positive outcomes make it worthwhile for executives to invest the time and money and endure the stress of these virtual transformations.
 The efficiencies and mobility of cloud services allow organizations to remain competitive in the marketplace ‒ and the hiring process.

 Flexibility in the workplace is essential today.
 One of the main advantages of the cloud is the ability to extend business-critical system access to those located outside an organization’s firewalls, including email and CRM applications, and other work-related tools.
 Most organizations couldn’t function without those mobile capabilities today.

 Fortunately, or unfortunately, depending on your stance, there are relatively few “cloud-free” operations left.
 Vendors have responded to the declining interest in traditional software by offering fewer if any non-virtual options.
 That development is forcing some “cloud adverse” companies to rethink their objections.